 Do you really need an antivirus to protect a Mac?

-Well, the first question to ask is, “Does malware exist on the MacOS platform?”
+The first question to ask is, “Does malware exist on the MacOS platform?”
 The answer to that is yes, it does.
 Although Macs appear to be secure, there’s nothing to stop criminals targeting the software.

 That being said, figures do suggest that Mac computers are less likely to come under threat from malware.
 But just because the risk is lower than with a Windows PC doesn’t mean there’s no risk at all.
 Plus, the risk is amplified if you’re a business that runs multiple Mac computers.